Here it is then, the tournament we’ve all been waiting for…

 Man City’s hat-trick of victories set them apart from the pack while Jose Mourinho will now face a torrent criticism for his negative ‘anti-football’ approach.

-There you have it, undeniable proof that the current Man City crop are the best side in Premier League history.
+There you have it, undeniable proof that Man City’s centurions are the best side in Premier League history.

 You can’t argue with cold hard stats…